 2. Horseshoe hooks

 What do you do with all of those used horseshoes?
 You ask your farrier to bend them for you in his forge.
 Then you nail them to the wall—with horseshoe nails, if you want to be cute about it—and you hang halters, lead ropes, stray coats, and clipboards from them.
 (Don’t forget to thank your farrier.)
 Make sure you use these in out-of-the-way places like tack and storage rooms.
 Keep them out of barn aisle ways as they have no give in them if horses or equipment get caught in the horseshoe.
+If you don't want to go to that trouble, there are plenty of horseshoe hangers sold online or in tack shops.

 3. Rubbermaid boxes